You send a customer an invoice. They pay it. You're rich. Yay.

 To do this effectively, you need to start by looking inward and defining the payment terms that make the most sense for your business.

-To create clear payment terms, you need to figure out:
+To create clear payment terms for your invoice, you need to figure out:

 1) When you want to get paid.